 Consequently, it’s useful to decide which of these things means more to you.
 Do you want a convenient platform that saves you time, money, and effort, but wouldn’t easily stretch to allow you in-depth long-term customization?
 Or would you prefer a system you could fully adapt to suit your preferences, but might have a lot of difficulty getting under control?
 I contend that the typical seller is better off with a convenient platform, but it’s your choice.
-A good example of convenience vs power is Weebly eCommerce (convenience) vs Shopify (power).

 Consider what level of support you’ll need

 Even if your long-term goal involves working as a sole trader, you’ll not going to be selling in a vacuum.
 Not only are you going to need to negotiate with suppliers and deal with customers, but you’re also going to find semi-frequent cause to seek support with your ecommerce system (due to system failures, bugs, or the desire to know how to use specific features or functions).

 What type of support you’ll be able to get will depend on the platform you’re using.
 Some platforms don’t offer any official support (or provide only minimal assistance), while others focus intensely on providing excellent support and using it as a main selling point.
 With a security service, your eCommerce will be safe from hacks and virus threats.